WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

     "message": "Failed to send recap email.
 Please try again later."
   }
   ```

+This workflow requires the creation of three actions: `auth_check`, `get_user_email`, and `send_email`.

+The first is used to authenticate the user, the second to retrieve the user’s email address, and the third to send the email.

+In addition, a fourth action is required to retrieve the JSON execution graph, which is stored in an external database or in Webex Connect.
+Unlike the other actions, its name can be defined independently, as it is not directly referenced within the execution graph.

 #### Automated Execution Graph Creation

 LLMs are capable of generating code from human-language descriptions.
 In a similar way, when properly instructed, they can also generate execution graphs automatically.